Internalism and externalism: Externalism

-As a response to skepticism
+Responding to skepticism

+Internalism

+A common way for internalists to avoid global skepticism is to accept a version of what has been variously called the principle of credulity, the principle of rational credulity, and the critical trust approach.
+The former is the initial term used by Richard Swinburne, but Kai-Man Kwan's latter term has received more subsequent adoption as well.

+The principle has been stated as:If it seems (epistemically) that x is present on the basis of experience, then probably x is present unless there are special considerations to the contrary.However, the principle has also been given in other glosses such as conferring prima facie justification for the belief and adding to the probability of the belief.
+A version can also be given as follows: if x appears to have y quality (e.g., designed), then that is reason to think x does have y quality.
+Whatever the exact version, it has been claimed that a principle like this is actually required for the internalist to avoid global skepticism.

+A key point, however, is that this principle is not, as Kwan puts it, an "anything goes" approach.
+Rather, it recognizes the limitations of human beings and that what seems to be true can, in fact, not be true.
+That is where the "special considerations," such as certain undercutting and rebutting defeaters, come into play.
+As Kwan puts it: "The hope lies in the ability of man to sift and correct these initial data."
+Yet, according to those who accept the principle, by it global skepticism about the external world can be avoided.

+Externalism

 In responding to skepticism, Hilary Putnam (1982) claims that semantic externalism yields "an argument we can give that shows we are not brains in a vat (BIV).
 (See also DeRose, 1999.)
 If semantic externalism is true, then the meaning of a word or sentence is not wholly determined by what individuals think those words mean.
 For example, semantic externalists maintain that the word "water" referred to the substance whose chemical composition is H_{2}O even before scientists had discovered that chemical composition.
 The fact that the substance out in the world we were calling "water" actually had that composition at least partially determined the meaning of the word.
 One way to use this in a response to skepticism is to apply the same strategy to the terms used in a skeptical argument in the following way (DeRose, 1999):

 Either I am a BIV, or I am not a BIV.

 If I am not a BIV, then when I say "I am not a BIV", it is true.

 If I am a BIV, then, when I say "I am not a BIV", it is true (because "brain" and "vat" would only pick out the brains and vats being simulated, not real brains and real vats).